 Developing Environmental Entrepreneurs

 Sometimes the best way to help wildlife is to help their human neighbors.
-In Colombia, the Disney Conservation Fund is working with the conservation group Proyecto Tití to reduce the use of forest products and develop new ways to provide local communities with a stable source of income.
-To get locals to use less firewood, Proyecto Tití reinvented the traditional binde cook stove and made a clay version that is 67% more efficient, using 5 logs instead of 15.
+In Colombia, the Disney Conservation Fund is working with the conservation organization Proyecto Tití to reduce the use of forest products and develop new ways to provide local communities with a stable source of income.
+To enable locals to use less firewood, Proyecto Tití reinvented the traditional binde cook stove and made a clay version that is 67% more efficient, using 5 logs instead of 15.
 The new binde stoves not only save trees for the tamarins, they also produce less smoke, leading to less eye and lung irritation.
 And the food is reported to taste just as good!

 To discourage the sale of tamarins as pets, Proyecto Tití created education programs to increase knowledge and appreciation for the monkeys.
 But support for the tamarins didn’t take off until Proyecto Tití began partnering with local women’s groups to create small business alternatives to the pet trade.
 Colombian women first learned to make plush cotton-top tamarin toys, which are now sold throughout Colombia, and then those same plush toys—prized possessions—were offered to young people in exchange for the sling shots used to hunt tamarins!

 Another new business taught women to crochet their traditional mochila bags using an abundant but unnatural resource—trash!
 Today, more than 3 million plastic bags have been recycled from local forests and communities and turned into beautiful eco-mochila tote bags.
 Disney’s partnership with Proyecto Tití is not only protecting cotton-tops and their forest habitats, but creating sustainable income for future generations of Colombians—and cleaning up the environment, too!